tbttin/notes/makes/gnu-make-manual.md

         during directory search is used for any prerequisite lists which contain this target.

-        In short, if `make` doesn’t need to rebuild the target then you use the path found via directory search.
+        In short, if `make` doesn't need to rebuild the target then you use the path found via directory search.

      2. If the target *does* need to be rebuilt (is out-of-date), the pathname